 It’s that time of the month again, but this time you notice clots in your menstrual blood.
 You’re thinking… this is new, and kind of scary, should I be concerned?
 If this sounds familiar, you are not alone!
+In this article we will discuss what menstrual blood clots are and why they form, when you should talk to your doctor, and the best ways to naturally support uterine health with self fertility massage, systemic enzyme therapy, and by supporting hormonal balance.

 Many women write to us sharing details about their monthly menstrual cycles and often express substantial concern about blood clots.